ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 - Before installing one of the apps (.apk files) make sure you have installed Google ARCore from the [Play Store](https://play.google.com/store/apps/details?id=com.google.ar.core&hl=en) on your device.
 Check if your device supports ARCore on [this page](https://developers.google.com/ar/discover/supported-devices).

 - LATEST NEWS: The new ARCore version [(v1.11.0)](https://github.com/google-ar/arcore-unity-sdk/releases/tag/v1.11.0.1) now called "Google Play Services for AR" promises to support 60fps tracking which would be great for a smoother head tracking.
 The previous ARCore versions which are still used in this project use the 30fps tracking which in reality are not even real 30fps since there are a lot of tracking errors even with perfect lighting and environment condition.
 My first test showed that older devices like the S7 can not yet make use of the new 60fps feature and Google lists only the Pixel 2 and Pixel 3 as 60fps compatible on the [supported device page](https://developers.google.com/ar/discover/supported-devices).
-Also, the new ARCore supports build in depth cameras which might be interesting for the S10 5G and Note 10+ and should improve tracking even more.
+Also, the new ARCore supports build in depth cameras which might be interesting for the S10 5G and should improve tracking even more.

 # Software Description: